Best Mattress of 2021 – Top Mattress Brands Reviewed

 Purple is an innovative bed-in-a-box mattress company specializing in making the world’s first No-Pressure mattress.
 The founders of Purple set out to create a truly unique bed to offer consumers a whole new sleep experience.

-In each of their beds, they feature their Smart Comfort Grid™.
-Their proprietary Smart Comfort Grid™ is made with patented hyper-elastic polymer, a rubber-like material.
+In each of their beds, they feature their Purple Grid™.
+Their proprietary Purple Grid™ is made with patented hyper-elastic polymer, a rubber-like material.
 This grid promotes airflow through the mattress, contributing to temperature regulation.
 Additionally, it’s non-toxic, allergen-resistant, and durable.
 However, the most significant sleep-promoting benefit this grid brings is its ability to relieve pressure points.

 When you lay on the Purple, this grid will collapse beneath you ever so slightly to offer instant comfort and ease stress but maintains its shape enough to stay supportive.
-Purple’s Smart Comfort Grid™ is designed to offer both spinal support and cushioning comfort.
+The Purple Grid™ is designed to offer both spinal support and cushioning comfort.
 It also isolates motion quite well, which makes it great for those who share a bed with somebody who tosses and turns.

-The Original Purple mattress has only three layers: the Smart Comfort Grid™, a transition layer of cushioning poly-foam, and a base layer of supportive poly-foam.
+The Original Purple Mattress has only three layers: the Purple Grid™, a transition layer of cushioning poly-foam, and a base layer of supportive poly-foam.

 You can find Purple mattresses online and at Mattress Firms across the nation.
 Every Purple bed comes with a 100-night sleep trial and a 10-year warranty.